 Essential services were excluded from most of the COVID restrictions.
 The services excluded from COVID restrictions included providers of healthcare, the postal service, and wireless services.
-So, businesses dealing with the essential services mostly were excluded from the government-imposed restrictions.
-So, can essential businesses claim ERC?
+So, businesses dealing with essential services mostly were excluded from the government-imposed restrictions.
+So, an essential businesses claim ERC?
+You can learn about the impact of COVID-19 on different types of industries, on this website: https://www.articlesandsuccess.com

 Employee Retention Credit is basically put forward by the government to help businesses affected by COVID and restrictions imposed by the government thereafter.
 It is actually a reward to employers who have retained their employees on the payroll during the outbreak of COVID.
 You can Click here to learn more about ERC.